 Luckily, Law – co-owner of the Motor Palace Mercantile and recent addition to the WHS Board – came to the rescue!
 Before moving to Winslow in 2018, she was an Emmy-award winning photojournalist for NBC-Los Angeles for twenty-three years.
 Law brought her expertise to the project, and A Brief History of Winslow, Arizona is vastly improved for it.

 Now that the film has served its purpose for NPC, OTM offers it as a virtual complement to our physical exhibits.
-You can view the film on our Exhibits page, the OTM You Tube Channel, and the La Posada Website.
+You can view the film on our Videos page, the OTM You Tube Channel, and the La Posada Website.